ritesh-karankal/postgressql-statefulset/README.md

 ```
 ![image](https://github.com/ritesh-karankal/postgressql-statefulset/assets/71586008/c67c9f6c-7050-4614-a480-f39b4fd866c7)

+### Step 2: Create a ConfigMap for PostgreSQL Configuration (configmap.yaml):
+Create file and paste the YAML content from [here](configmap.yaml) into a new file

+### Step 3: Create a Headless Service for PostgreSQL (postgres-headless-service.yaml):
+Create file and paste the YAML content from [here](postgres-headless-service.yaml) into a new file

-### Step 3: Deploy PostgreSQL StatefulSet:
+### Step 4: Deploy PostgreSQL StatefulSet:
 Create a StatefulSet manifest to deploy PostgreSQL.
 Here's a simplified version:
-1. Open a text editor and paste the YAML content from [here]() into a new file, for example, named postgres_pv_and_pvc.yaml.
+1. Open a text editor and paste the YAML content from [here](postgres-ss.yaml) into a new file, for example, named postgres_pv_and_pvc.yaml.

 ![image](https://github.com/ritesh-karankal/postgressql-statefulset/assets/71586008/3f46c1e0-a262-4843-b99f-cfd9b001a99e)